belgattitude/httpx/packages/exception/README.md

 ## Static members

-All exceptions have a static `STATUS`, this can improve readability and code review.
+All exceptions have a static `STATUS` readonly property.

 ```typescript
 import { createHttpException, HttpMethodNotAllowed } from "@httpx/exception";